llaske/sugarizer/docs/tutorial_step8.md

 This source code call create the `PawnPalette` object and call the constructor with two parameters:

  * the first one is the toolbar button to associate the palette.
 As we said, we're reusing our **Add** button.
  * the second one is the header for the palette.
-It's an optional parameter used to display a label at the begining of the palette to explain the palette objective to the user.
+It's an optional parameter used to display a label at the beginning of the palette to explain the palette objective to the user.
 Here we set `"Add pawn"`.

 Let's run the Pawn activity.
 Now, when you click on the add toolbar button the palette is displayed.